avdeev1/xpath-tree-json/README.md

 # @avdeev1/xpath-tree-json
-Library for search nodes in document by XPath query.
+Library for search nodes in document by XPath query. <br>
 Developed in the fall of 2019 at Yandex during an internship.

 ---